dbergamin/dbergamin-personal-site/site/_posts/2020-05-19-wordpress-on-aws-from-scratch.markdown

 A self-hosted Wordpress instance on the AWS free tier ended up being the most attractive option.
 While doing the setup, I thought I'd document the process and share it here in the hope of making it easier for others who want to do the same.
 Blogging is a very isolation-friendly exercise, and I'd recommend it to anyone!

 A quick note in advance to address some glaring omissions:
-1. I've opted for a local database over RDS due to cost.
-The automated maintenance offered by RDS would make it a sensible choice if cost were no object.
+1. ~~I've opted for a local database over RDS due to cost.
+The automated maintenance offered by RDS would make it a sensible choice if cost were no object.~~
+  * Update: Thanks to Ravi Soni for pointing out that RDS has a separate Free Tier allowance to EC2, so you get a year free on RDS as well!
+I am going to update the setup and this post to use RDS in due course.
 1. Despite likely being faster to set up initially, I've avoided Docker here, as it adds complexity to ongoing maintenance and troubleshooting.
 With no major need for isolation and no local development or pipeline, I don't think it pays for itself here.
 If you've had a good experience using Docker for this use case, please do write about it and reach out, I'm not averse to switching!

 ----